-We plan to continue pursuing our growth strategy and fund our operations through external investment in the form of either equity or debt, such as this offering.
-In the past, we have successfully funded our losses to-date through three rounds of equity financing, beginning in July 2014 and continuing through our Series C financing round, which was completed in September 2018.
-As of December 31, 2018, we have raised over \$72.6 million in equity financing to fund our operations.
-Further, in October 2017, we improved our working capital flexibility by securing a \$30.0 million credit facility with MidCap and \$7.0 million term loan and in November 2018, we exited the original credit facility with MidCap and entered into a new three-year \$25.0 million revolving credit facility with MidCap, which can be increased, subject to certain conditions, to \$50.0 million.
-Furthermore, on December 31, 2018, we entered into a new term loan agreement with Horizon obtaining a five-year \$15.0 million term loan and repaying the outstanding amount of MidCap's term loan of approximately \$4.9 million.
-While there can be no assurance that future equity investments or issuance of debt will occur, our management believes our success in funding since inception will continue in the foreseeable future.
+Management plans to continue pursuing our growth strategy.
+In the past, we have successfully funded our losses to-date through equity financings, beginning in July 2014.
+As of December 31, 2018, we have raised over \$72.6 million in equity financing to fund our operations since inception.
+Further, in October 2017, we improved our working capital flexibility by securing a \$15 million credit facility (which could be increased, subject to certain conditions, to \$30.0 million) and a \$7.0 million term loan with MidCap, and in November 2018, we exited the original credit facility with MidCap and entered into a new three-year, \$25.0 million revolving credit facility with MidCap, which can be increased, subject to certain conditions, to \$50.0 million.
+Furthermore, on December 31, 2018, we entered into a new term loan agreement with Horizon obtaining a five-year, \$15.0 million term loan and repaying the outstanding amount of MidCap's term loan of approximately \$4.9 million.
+While there was no assurance that future investments in our equity or issuances of debt would occur, management believed our success in obtaining funding would continue in the foreseeable future.

-Our financial forecast for the next 12 months includes revenue growth, margin improvement as we achieve lower cost of goods sold by continuing to negotiate preferential terms and costs with certain key manufacturers, a reduction of certain fixed costs, an improvement in inventory management and reduction in operating cash deficit.
-In addition, management anticipates that we will not breach our financial covenants associated with our existing credit facility for the next twelve months.
-However, there can be no assurance that management's forecast will be attained to maintain our liquidity to fund operations and/or maintain compliance with our covenants without future equity investments, such as this offering, or issuance of debt from outside sources.
-In the event of a breach of our financial covenants under the credit facility, outstanding borrowings would become due on demand absent a waiver from the lender.
+At the time of the preparation of our December 31, 2018 consolidated financial statements, our financial forecast for the next 12 months included revenue growth, margin expansion, a reduction of certain fixed costs, an improvement in inventory management and a reduction in operating cash deficit.
+In addition, management anticipated that we would not breach our financial covenants associated with our existing credit facility or term loan for the next twelve months.
+However, there was no assurance that management's forecast would be attained or that we would be able to maintain our liquidity to fund operations and/or maintain compliance with our covenants without future equity investments or issuance of debt from outside sources.
+In the event of a breach of our financial covenants under the credit facility and/or our term loan, outstanding borrowings would become due on demand absent a waiver from the lenders.